Oslo Airport, Gardermoen: Busiest domestic routes

+Busiest European routes

 Ground transportation

-Situated about 47 km from the city center, Oslo Airport offers extensive public transporting services.
+Situated about 47 km from the city center, Oslo Airport offers extensive public transport services.
 The airport has one of the world's highest levels of public transport usage, with a share of nearly 70%.

-The 64 km Gardermoen Line opened the same day as the airport, and runs in a tunnel below the airport facilities, where Gardermoen Station is located below the terminal.
+The 64 km Gardermoen Line opened the same day as the airport, and runs in a tunnel below the airport facilities, where Gardermoen Station is located.
 The Flytoget airport express train operates to Oslo Central Station six times per hour in 19 to 22 minutes, with three services continuing onwards via five intermediate stations to Drammen Station.
 On Saturdays and Sundays, the trains run three times an hour.
 The Airport Express Train has a 34% ground transport share.

 Vy also operates from the airport, both a commuter train service to Eidsvoll and Kongsberg, and a regional service north to Innlandet and south to Vestfold og Telemark.
 Both offer services to Oslo, and the latter allows direct service to Sandefjord Airport, Torp.
 Five daily express trains operated by SJ Norge to Trondheim stop at the airport, including one night train.

-The Oslo Airport Express Coach serves the airport, from Oslo, Fredrikstad, Ski and Gjøvik.
+The Oslo Airport Express Coach serves the airport, from Oslo, Fredrikstad, Sarpsborg, Ski and Gjøvik.
 In addition, most express buses from other parts of Norway stop at the airport.
 The local transport authority, Ruter, operates a number of services to Oslo Airport from nearby places.

 The airport is located 2 km from European Route E16, and 6 km from the European Route E6 and connect to them as a four-lane motorway.
 The E6 runs south with four lanes to Oslo, and northwards with four lanes towards Oppland, Hedmark and Central Norway.
 E16 connects with two lanes westward towards Buskerud and eastward towards Sweden.
 All these directions are toll roads, at least in part.
 There are 11,400 parking spaces at the airport, as well as taxi stands and rental car facilities.